The Difference Between Concept

 could be thrown away after the final product is made.
 While I wouldn't

-go that far, you should always keep your concept art, the point has
+go that far, the point has

 leads to the final product is the important part.